bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getGroupMembers(params) ⇒ <code>Promise.&lt;Array.&lt;object&gt;&gt;</code>
 Retrieves a list of clients who are members of a given group.
 This is only a convenience method that wraps the `getClients()` method.
-The use of group name is preferred over group name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Promise.&lt;Array.&lt;object&gt;&gt;</code> - An array of objects representing clients matching the search criteria.
 Returns an empty array when no matching clients are found.